Cristiandi/nestjs-advanced-concepts-course/notes.md

 ## Composition with Mixins
 Along with traditional Object-oriented hierarchies, another popular way of building up classes from reusable components is to build them by combining simpler partial classes.
 This is known as the mixin pattern.

+## What are Schematics?
+A schematic is a template-based code generator that is a set of instructions for transforming a software project by generating or modifying code.
+We can utilize these schematics to enforce architectural rules and conventions, making our projects consistent and inter-operative.
+Or we could create schematics to help us generate commonly-used code - shared services, modules, interfaces, health checks, docker files etc.
+For a more real-world example, with the help of schematics, we could reduce the amount of time we might need to setup all the boilerplate for creating a new microservice within our organization by creating a microservice schematic that generates all of the common code / loggers / tools / etc that we might commonly use in our organizations microservices.